cool8137/graph_network_recommendation/README.md

 # graph_network_recommendation
-Using Graph Neural Networks to Recommend Books to Customers
+Using Graph Networks to Recommend Books to Customers

 ## Folder structure
 * `datasets`: contains the required input data.